How Withdrawals from a Cook Islands Trust Work

 Banking and Wire Transfer Logistics

-Trust and LLC accounts are typically held at international banks outside the United States.
-Common banking jurisdictions include the Cook Islands itself, Switzerland, Singapore, and other financial centers that do not recognize foreign civil judgments against trust assets.
+Cook Islands trust and LLC accounts are typically held at international banks in jurisdictions that do not recognize foreign civil judgments against trust assets.
+Common banking locations include the Cook Islands itself, Switzerland, Singapore, and other established financial centers.
 The choice of banking jurisdiction affects both the speed and cost of wire transfers.

 Outgoing wire transfers from the trust’s bank carry transaction fees, typically ranging from $25 to $75 per transfer depending on the bank and the currency.
 The beneficiary’s receiving bank may also charge an incoming wire fee.
 If the transfer involves a currency conversion, the bank’s exchange rate and any conversion spread apply.
-For large distributions, the exchange rate spread can be more significant than the wire fees, and timing or rate negotiation with the bank may be worthwhile.
+For large distributions, the exchange rate spread can cost more than the wire fees themselves, and timing or rate negotiation with the bank may be worthwhile.

 The beneficiary’s receiving bank will see the incoming wire as an international transfer from a foreign financial institution.
 Depending on the receiving bank’s compliance policies, this may trigger an internal review before the funds are released.
 U.S. banks in particular may hold international wires for one to three business days for compliance screening.
-This is not specific to Cook Islands trusts; it applies to any international wire transfer.
-People who receive regular distributions from the trust may find that their domestic bank becomes more efficient at processing these wires over time as the pattern becomes established.
+This is not specific to Cook Islands trusts—it applies to any international wire transfer.
+People who receive regular distributions from the trust may find that their domestic bank processes these wires more efficiently over time as the pattern becomes established.

 KYC and Compliance Documentation

-Both the trustee and the trust’s bank require current identity documentation for the beneficiary receiving a distribution.
-At a minimum, this includes a current passport or government-issued identification, proof of residential address (typically a utility bill or bank statement dated within the last three months), and in some cases a brief explanation of the distribution’s purpose.
+Cook Islands trustee companies and their banks require current identity documentation for the beneficiary receiving a distribution.
+The minimum documentation includes a current passport or government-issued identification, proof of residential address (typically a utility bill or bank statement less than three months old), and sometimes a brief explanation of why the distribution is being requested.

 For the initial distribution to a new beneficiary, the documentation requirements are more extensive.
 The trustee will conduct its own due diligence on the beneficiary, and the bank will require a complete onboarding package.
 Subsequent distributions to the same beneficiary are simpler, though both the trustee and the bank will periodically request updated documentation, usually annually or when identification documents expire.